|Ship Island, MS|

 During McCall’s tenure, the light’s characteristic was changed from fixed white to fixed red on July 1, 1878, and in 1886 the old brick lighthouse and dwelling were condemned as unsafe.
 A replacement square, open-frame wooden lighthouse topped with a lantern room was built 300 feet from the brick tower, and after the lens and pedestal had been transferred from the old tower, the new light was exhibited on September 28, 1886.
 Three months later, the tower was enclosed, sheathed inside and weatherboarded outside.
 A second order oil house was added to the station in 1892.

-On June 3, 1929, the tower was struck by lightning.
+On June 3, 1929, the sixty-two-foot-tall tower was struck by lightning during an electrical storm.
 The lighthouse was equipped with a lightning conductor, consisting of a one-and-a-half-inch-thick copper ribbon that led from the top of the tower to a cement-filled sewer pipe buried in the ground, and it is believed that this prevented extensive damage to the tower.
-A few weatherboards were knocked off each of the lighthouse's four sides, about midway up the tower, and two panes of plate glass in the lantern room were broken.
-The keeper and his wife were in the dwelling, not more than twenty feet away from the tower, and though the dwelling was not injured, its occupants were greatly startled.
+A few weatherboards were knocked off each of the lighthouse’s four sides, about midway up the tower, and two panes of plate glass in the lantern room were broken.
+Keeper Thomas Clarisse and his wife were in the dwelling, not more than twenty feet away from the tower, and though the dwelling was not injured, its occupants were greatly startled.

 The lighthouse was electrified in 1930 through the installation of a kerosene electric generator and a storage battery.
 The Coast Guard employed keepers at the lighthouse until 1949, when the station was automated and the keeper’s dwelling was dismantled and moved to Biloxi.
 In March 1957, the tower’s light was relocated to the Gulfport Channel Outer Range Rear Light.